FelipeMalacarne/valorizeai/tests/k6/README.md

 ```

 Each iteration chooses between `GET /api/transactions` (50%), `POST /api/transactions` (30%), and `GET /api/accounts` (20%), matching the mix defined in `docs/planning.md`.
 The final plateau now peaks near 3.5k RPS; ensure Cloud Run, Cloud SQL, and Memorystore are scaled appropriately before running the stress window.

+> `mix.js` provisions a fresh throwaway user/token per VU via `POST /api/testing/load-test-user` to avoid rate limits tied to a single account.
+Override the endpoint with `TEST_USER_ENDPOINT` if the API is mounted elsewhere.

 ## Adjusting Load Profiles